Cheonan Chungcheongnam-do, South Korea Travel Guide

 Find unique local crafts and souvenirs, often handmade.

-Navigating Cheonan and its surroundings is straightforward with public and private transport options.
+Navigating Cheonan and its surroundings is simple with governmental and non-governmental transport options.

 An extensive local bus network covers Cheonan, providing access to major attractions and neighborhoods.

-Cheonan Station connects to the Seoul Metropolitan Subway Line 1, facilitating travel to Seoul and other areas.
+Cheonan Station connects to the Seoul Metropolitan Subway Line 1, facilitating travel to Seoul and different zones.

-Taxis are readily available throughout the city for direct and convenient travel.
+Taxis are readily accessible all over the city for direct and convenient travel.

 Direct limousines buses connect ICN to Cheonan Bus Terminal.
 Journey duration is approximately 2 hours.